gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards/how-to-make-boards.md

 Go to the [go baby go programmer website](https://gobabygocarswithjoysticks.github.io/programmer/#new) and follow the instructions to upload code to a new car.
 Make sure to select the PCB_gbg_program.

 ### Test the 5v tolerant pins
+Pins 5,6,7, and 8 on the GBG-PCB are connected to a resistor voltage divider that allows the pico to read 5 volt signals.
+This is helpful for connecting remote control receivers that output 5 volt signals.
 * On the programmer website, show all the settings, and check "use rc."
 * Use a multimeter to measure the voltage between ground and pins 5,6,7,8 on the Pico.
 * The voltages should read as approximately 0.25 volts.